zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/local-app-run.png" class="no-border" >}}

-## Data Importer Document (as a source for Import Mapping)
+## Data Importer Document (as a Source for Import Mapping)

-The [Import Mapping](https://docs.mendix.com/refguide/import-mappings/) document and the [Import with Mapping](https://docs.mendix.com/refguide/import-mapping-action/) activity porvide lot of inherent advantages like controlling the commit of objects, flexibility to find or create an object and so on.
-This new feature of Data Importer document leverages these capabilities by creating a source strucutre which can be used to create Import Mapping.
-Makers who are comfortable working with Mapping Documents[(https://docs.mendix.com/refguide/mapping-documents/)] can use this feature to address advance use-cases of importing data into Mendix.
-The section below describes how one can create a structure, create an Import mapping using this structure and finally leveraging the *Import with Mapping* activity in a Microflow to import data into Mendix.
+The [Import Mapping](/refguide/import-mappings/) document and the [Import with Mapping](/refguide/import-mapping-action/) activity provide lot of inherent advantages like controlling the commit of objects, flexibility to find or create an object.
+This new feature of the Data Importer document leverages these capabilities by creating a source structure which can be used to create Import Mapping.
+Developers who are comfortable working with [Mapping Documents](/refguide/mapping-documents/) can use this feature to address advanced use-cases of importing data into Mendix.
+The section below describes how you can create a structure and an Import Mapping using this structure and finally leveraging the **Import with Mapping** microflow activity to import data into Mendix.

 ### Creating a Data Importer Document {#create-document-with-imm}

-To import data, right-click on the module and click **Add other** > **Data Importer**.
-Name the document, enable the *Use with Import mapping* checkbox, click **OK**, and the new Data Importer document opens.
+To import data, do the following:

+1. Right-click the module and click **Add other** > **Data Importer**.
+2. Name the document and enable the **Use with Import mapping** checkbox.
+3. Click **OK** and the new Data Importer document opens.
     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/create-DI-doc-with-import-mapping.png" class="no-border" >}}

 ### Previewing Structure {#preview-structure}